[Updated November 13, 2024]

 For a step away from conventional Christmas events, the Koka Booth Amphitheatre hosts the annual NC Chinese Lantern Festival, and it’s every bit as dazzling as more traditional Christmas light displays.

-Open from November 17, 2023, through January 7, 2024, this relatively new NC Winter tradition in the Raleigh-Durham Triangle has broken attendance records.
+Open from mid-November through the first week of January 7, this relatively new NC Winter tradition in the Raleigh-Durham Triangle has broken attendance records.

 There are over 40 artistic lantern displays to enjoy, with cultural performances nightly on the main stage included in the price of the ticket.